“Tucker, you were absolutely amazing, and the kids loved you! Your teaching style kept them

 Tucker Dupree’s swimming career does not follow the norm for many elite athletes.
 Four years after his first practice, Dupree successfully competed on the world stage.
 Sounds like an easy life, right?

-Utilizing peripheral vision and his competitive experience, Tucker is able to elaborate on the importance of body awareness and stroke counts to ensure participants at his clinics will be able to execute their best race.
+Tucker elaborates on the importance of body awareness and stroke counts to ensure participants at his clinics will be able to execute their best race.

 “Our sport is about consistency and repetition.
 I count all of my strokes and use lane lines to make sure I hit my turns and get to the wall first,” he explains.